tannisanta/tt-techcomm-project/README.md

 # TechComm art

-The website will contain materials, resources, and other information.
+The website contains some materials, resources, and other information related to technical writing.